Anthony Elanga

-Anthony David Junior Elanga (born 27 April 2002) is a Swedish professional footballer who plays as a forward or winger for Premier League club Newcastle United and the Sweden national team.
+Anthony David Junior Elanga (born 27 April 2002) is a Swedish professional footballer who plays as a right winger for Premier League club Newcastle United and the Sweden national team.

 Early life

-Elanga was born in the Hyllie ward of Malmö, Sweden, when his Cameroonian father Joseph Elanga was playing for Malmö FF.
-Besides his native Swedish, Elanga speaks English and French.
+Elanga was born in and spent his early childhood in the Hyllie district of Malmö, Sweden.
+At the age of 12, he moved with his family to Hattersley in Greater Manchester, where he attended Hyde High School.